Black Swan Wants

 Only If He Regresses Towards the Mean

-Inspired by Sir Francis Bacon (1561-1626)'s quote, "A wise man will make more opportunities than he finds".
-The titled responsion refers towards a market-driven initiative.
+The titled responsion refers to (wards) a market-driven initiative.
 Competition is the constituent.
 Life is the litmus!

 Regression being mean is also a statistical average.
 The double entendre is a playground pun in opposition to benevolence, yet oh so peaceful.
 Now that's a contradiction in certain terms.